Trainee accountant jobs

 People are willing to help and explain things.
 It is easy to approach and talk to my colleagues.
 I didn’t come from an accounting background so there was a bit of a learning curve, but I am figuring things out and improving.
 Having people here who support me means a lot as it has increased my confidence.
 The social side is good too.”

-Anoop, ACA Trainee Accountant
+Anoop, ACA trainee accountant

 Read story